Treasure Island

 By Ed Staskus

-“Mommy you know how those men dug a hole and buried daddy in it because he wasn’t alive anymore?”
+“Mammy, you know how those men dug a hole in the ground for daddy because he wasn’t alive anymore?”

 “I saw daddy dig a hole behind the barn and bury something in it.”